Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Related Work

 To exploit high-order relations among the features, Jiang \textit{et al.} proposed a dynamic hypergraph neural networks (DHGNN) framework that is composed of dynamic hypergraph construction (DHG) and hypergraph convolution (HGC).
 DHG utilizes the \textit{k}-NN method to generate the basic hyperedge and extends the adjacent hyperedge set by \textit{k}-means clustering, with which the local and global relations can be extracted.
 HGC is designed to encode high-order data relations in the hypergraph structure~\cite{Jiangijcai2019}.
+Luo \textit{et al.} proposed a hypergraph framework named SHINE, which can effectively learn subgraph representations by simultaneously utilizing the learned representations and inductively infer representations for subgraph predictions for genetic medicine~\cite{LuoNOPS22}.
 Cai \textit{et al.} introduced a hypergraph structure learning (HSL) framework to optimize the hypergraph structure and HGNNs simultaneously in an end-to-end way.
 To efficiently learn the hypergraph structure, HSL adopts a hyperedge sampling strategy to prune the redundant hyperedges, which is followed by an incident node sampling for pruning irrelevant incident nodes and discovering potential implicit connections.
 The consistency between the optimized structure and the original structure is maintained by the intra-hyperedge contrastive learning module~\cite{Caiijcai2022}.
 Gao \textit{et al.} proposed a tensor-based dynamic hypergraph learning (t-DHL) model to efficiently learn dynamic hypergraphs. t-DHL utilizes a tensor representation to characterize the dynamic hypergraph structure more flexibly.
 During the optimization of the tensor representation, not only the weights but also the number and order of hyperedges can be adjusted.
 As an extended version of HGNN, a general hypergraph neural network framework named HGNN+ was proposed for modeling high-order representation among the data, which is achieved by bridging multi-modal/multi-type data and hyperedge with hyperedge groups~\cite{GaoTPAMI23}.
+Liu \textit{et al.} proposed a meta-path-aware hypergraph transformer (Meta-HGT) to encode heterogeneous information network embedding.
+Meta-HGT constructs the heterogeneous hypergraph based on pre-defined meta-paths, such as multiple authors co-authoring a paper, in the citation graph~\cite{liu2023meta}.
+Fan \textit{et al.} introduced a heterogeneous hypergraph variational autoencoder (HeteHG-VAE) to learn the latent topology information of the heterogeneous hypergraph, which is constructed from pre-defined high-order relations, specifically for the link prediction task.
+HeteHG-VAE designs a hyperedge attention module that employs a non-linear attention scheme.
+This scheme learns the importance for different types of nodes within each hyperedge during the process of encoding the hyperedge embedding~\cite{FanPAMI22}.
+Khan \textit{et al.} proposed a heterogeneous hypergraph neural network for social recommendation using attention network (HHGSA), which treats the heterogeneous hypergraph as multiple homogeneous hypergraphs.
+HHGSA directly employs the hypergraph attention network (HGAT)~\cite{hyperatt} to encode node and hyperedge embeddings, and then obtains the final representations of users and items through simple aggregation~\cite{khan2023heterogeneous}.